AdyGCode/laravel-11-search-demo/ReadMe.md

 <a name="readme-top"></a>
-# Laravel 11 search demo
+# Laravel 11 Search Demo

 A small demo on creating a search box for laravel.